-Advanced Light Microscopy and Image Analysis Core
+Advanced Light Microscopy & Image Analysis Core

 Jeff Reece, M.S., Director

-The importance of light microscopy to biomedical research is exemplified by the awarding of two Noble Prizes in the past decade to advances-- fluorescent proteins, and super-resolution- that are virtually subsets of fluorescence microscopy.
-The mission of the NIDDK Advanced Light Microscopy & Image Analysis Core (ALMIAC) is thus to provide NIDDK researchers and their collaborators with tools and training in the latest technologies and techniques associated with light microscopy (LM), particularly 3D fluorescence microscopy.
+The relevance of light microscopy (LM) to biomedical research is embodied by two Noble Prizes in the past two decades —one for fluorescent proteins, and the other for super-resolution-- that are essentially subsets of fluorescence microscopy, the most malleable and popular form of LM.
+The mission of the NIDDK Advanced Light Microscopy & Image Analysis Core (ALMIAC) is thus to provide NIDDK researchers and their collaborators with tools and training in the latest technologies and techniques associated with LM, particularly 3D fluorescence microscopy.
 The ALMIAC is an educator and enabler rather than a service provider, so that users can fully absorb and apply the concepts to their research projects, while gaining valuable hands-on experience.
-To fulfill its mission, the NIDDK ALMIAC provides these resources:

 - Instrumentation and training to those NIDDK researchers that do not otherwise have easy access to both.
 Training is usually via scheduled one-on-one sessions.
+Current microscopes include:

 If you work at NIDDK and wish to use ALMIAC resources, please contact Jeff Reece.